 One thing we mustn’t think is that compassion makes you miserable.
 Compassion makes you happy.
 The first person who is happy when you get great compassion is yourself, even if you haven’t done anything yet for anybody else.”

 4.)
 A Simple Way to Break a Bad Habit | Judson Brewer:

 In his 2015 Ted Talks A Simple Way to Break a Bad Habit, which has been viewed over nine million times, Brewer not only shed light on his groundbreaking work but also on the science of habit development and the transformational power of mindful curiosity.
 Even if you aren’t struggling with one of the addictive behaviors listed above, it’s certain that Brewer’s enlightening speech can help you change any undesirable habit.
-“This is what mindfulness is all about: Seeing really clearly what we get when we get caught up in our behaviors, becoming disenchanted on a visceral level and from this disenchanted stance, naturally letting go,” he tells us.
+He says:

 5.)
 Want to be Happier?
 Stay in the Moment | Matt Killingsworth:

 One year after releasing a landmark research paper that laid out finding from a psychological study focused on answering the question ‘When are humans most happy?’, psychologist Matt Killingsworth stepped on stage at TedxCambridge 2011 to deliver a powerful speech titled Want to Be Happier?
 Stay in the Moment.
 During the talk, Killingsworth discusses his revolutionary project that collected 250,000 well-being data points from 2,250 participants with the help of a smartphone App called Track Your Happiness.